-The IRAS will remove the administrative tax concession for Singapore citizens and PR (Permanent Residents) working overseas which allowed them the choice of being treated as non-resident, from year of assessment 2021.
-As a result, all Singapore citizens or Permanent Residents working overseas will be regarded as tax resident.
+The IRAS will remove the administrative tax concession for Singapore citizens and PR (Permanent Residents) working abroad which allowed them the choice of being treated as non-residents, from the year of assessment 2021.
+As a result, all Singapore citizens or Permanent Residents working overseas will be regarded as tax residents.

 In which case can you be taxed from Singapore while working abroad?